Asymptotics of the quantization problem on metric measure spaces: Introduction

 for the uniform measure on the unit cube, then treats finite convex combinations of cubes $\mu = \sum_{i=1}^m \lambda_i \cL^d|_{C_i}$, and finally approximates general densities $\rho \in L^1(\R^d)$ by such finite combinations, controlling the approximation error using Pierce's lemma.
-Recent proofs of the theorem for compactly supported measures on Riemannian manifolds \cite[Thm.
-1]{Gruber2004}, \cite[Thm.
-1.2]{discapprox}, \cite[Sect.
-2]{iacasym} follow a similar strategy, taking cubes contained in sufficiently small coordinate charts on which the metric tensor is approximately constant.
-From this point, the theorem can be extended to measures of noncompact support \cite[Thm.
-1.4]{iacasym}, \cite[Thm.
-1.7]{covgrow} by making use of different upper bounds in place of Pierce's lemma, which does not hold on manifolds with negative curvature.
+Recent proofs of the theorem for compactly supported measures on Riemannian manifolds \cite[Thm.~1]{Gruber2004}, \cite[Thm.~1.2]{discapprox}, \cite[Sect.~2]{iacasym} follow a similar strategy, taking cubes contained in sufficiently small coordinate charts on which the metric tensor is approximately constant.
+From this point, the theorem can be extended to measures of noncompact support \cite[Thm.~1.4]{iacasym}, \cite[Thm.~1.7]{covgrow} by making use of different upper bounds in place of Pierce's lemma, which does not hold on manifolds with negative curvature.

-The first such Pierce-type upper bound on Riemannian manifolds was found by Iacobelli \cite[Thm.
-3.1]{iacasym}, with an additional term involving the curvature of the manifold:
+The first such Pierce-type upper bound on Riemannian manifolds was found by Iacobelli \cite[Thm.~3.1]{iacasym}, with an additional term involving the curvature of the manifold:

 where $x_0$ is an arbitrary point on the manifold $M$, and the function $A_{x_0}(R)$ quantifies the magnitude of the differential of the exponential map $\exp_{x_0} \colon T_{x_0} M \to M$ on the sphere $\partial B_R(0) \subset T_{x_0} M$.
-If the sectional curvature of $M$ is lower bounded by some $-K^2 < 0$, this amounts to an exponential moment condition $\int_M e^{p K d(x,x_0)} \di\mu(x) < \infty$, which is shown to be sharp at least for the hyperbolic plane $\H^2$ \cite[Thm.
-1.7]{iacasym}.
+If the sectional curvature of $M$ is lower bounded by some $-K^2 < 0$, this amounts to an exponential moment condition $\int_M e^{p K d(x,x_0)} \di\mu(x) < \infty$, which is shown to be sharp at least for the hyperbolic plane $\H^2$ \cite[Thm.~1.7]{iacasym}.

 This upper bound was refined in \cite{covgrow} using a metric notion of \emph{covering growth}: a metric space $X$ is said to be of $O(f)$ covering growth of dimension $d$ around a point $x_0$ if, for any $k \in \N$ and $R > 0$, the geodesic sphere $\partial B_R(x_0) \subset X$ can be covered by $k^{d-1}$ balls of radius $\leq C f(R)/k$.
-For example, any Riemannian manifold with nonnegative Ricci curvature is of $O(R)$ covering growth \cite[Cor.
-4.14]{covgrow}, but the hyperbolic space $\H^d$ is only of $O(e^R)$ covering growth.
-If $X$ is a geodesic metric space of $O(f)$ covering growth of dimension $d$ around $x_0$, the same upper bound as \eqref{eq:iacmomentcond} holds with $f$ in place of $A_{x_0}$ for any probability measure $\mu$ on $X$ \cite[Thm.
-1.6]{covgrow}.
+If $X$ is a geodesic metric space of $O(f)$ covering growth of dimension $d$ around $x_0$, { \cite[Thm.~1.6]{covgrow} shows that for any probability measure $\mu$ on $X$, the same upper bound as \eqref{eq:iacmomentcond} holds with $f$ in place of $A_{x_0}$: